Crane (machine): Roman Empire

 The heyday of the crane in ancient times came during the Roman Empire, when construction activity soared and buildings reached enormous dimensions.
 The Romans adopted the Greek crane and developed it further.
-There is much available information about their lifting techniques, thanks to rather lengthy accounts by the engineers Vitruvius (De Architectura 10.2, 1–10) and Heron of Alexandria (Mechanica 3.2–5).
+There is much available information about their lifting techniques, thanks to rather lengthy accounts by the engineers Vitruvius and Heron of Alexandria.
 There are also two surviving reliefs of Roman treadwheel cranes, with the Haterii tombstone from the late first century AD being particularly detailed.